BLM Signs Record of Decision Approving a Right-of-Way for the SunZia Southwest Transmission Project

 - BLM, New Mexico State Office, 301 Dinosaur Trail, Santa Fe, New Mexico 87508

 - BLM, Tucson Field Office, 3201 East Universal Way, Tucson, Arizona 85756

 - BLM, Safford Field Office, 711 14th Avenue, Safford, Arizona 85546-3337

 - BLM, Arizona State Office, One North Central Avenue, Phoenix, Arizona 85004 4427

 The SunZia Project consists of two 500 kilovolt (kV) transmission lines originating at a new substation in Lincoln County in the vicinity of Corona, New Mexico, and terminating at the Pinal Central Substation in Pinal County near Coolidge, Arizona.

 The Project will transport electricity produced by power generation resources, including renewable resources, to western power markets and load centers.
 The Project will enable the development of renewable energy resources including wind, solar, and geothermal generation by creating access to the interstate power grid in the Southwest.

-The BLM is the lead federal agency for the development of the EIS/RMPA for the proposed SunZia Southwest Transmission Project that is being conducted pursuant to the National Environmental Policy Act (NEPA), Federal Land Policy and Management Act, and associated regulations.
+The BLM was the lead Federal agency for the development of the environmental impact statement/resource management plan amendment (EIS/RMPA) for the Project conducted pursuant to the National Environmental Policy Act (NEPA), the Federal Land Policy and Management Act, and associated regulations.